zachatrocity/.cal/prompt.md

 ## Design Decisions

 1. Privacy First:
-   - All events anonymized as "Meeting"
+   - All events anonymized as "Busy"
    - No event details exposed
-   - Generic meeting links

 2. Static Output:
    - Markdown files for simplicity